joseym/li3_partials/README.md

 # Partial Template support for [li3](http://lithify.me)
 Plugin to pass template sections from view to the layout.

-## Notice
-This plugin is still in early development and bugs are bound to turn up.
-Currently it does not play nicely with elements - this annoys me, I'm working on it.

 ## Installation
 1. Clone/Download the plugin into your app's ``libraries`` directory.
 2. Tell your app to load the plugin by adding the following to your app's ``config/bootstrap/libraries.php``: